New Hope for Those Suffering from Chronic Headaches

 Of utmost importance is effective education about changes patients need to make to their activities of daily living, including modifications to their sleeping, reading and working postures.
 Good Shepherd’s Headache Program empowers patients to take control of their headaches by showing them what they can do for themselves to prevent them.

-More than 25 physical therapists at 15 of our outpatient sites have been trained in these specialized techniques that provide a non-invasive, effective treatment option for those who are suffering from chronic headaches.
+More than 25 physical therapists at more than 20 outpatient sites have been trained in these specialized techniques that provide a non-invasive, effective treatment option for those who are suffering from chronic headaches.

 In addition to providing relief for common migraine sufferers, Good Shepherd’s Headache Program has been integrated with our post-concussive treatment program to achieve impressive results.
 Patients with this type of headache have seen symptoms significantly reduced or abolished through the Headache Program.
 Physical therapy, vision, vestibular and cognitive services have been seamlessly integrated and are available to post-concussive patients and all headache sufferers.